dgoldman0/rba/MASTERPLAN.md

 11. Use the same streaming contracts to launch the hospitality product service
 12. Implement Beyond Automation Hospitality paradigm
 13. Start Guild Association
-14. Continue to implement other foundations.
+14. Continue to implement other foundations, including ones for safety, entertainment or 'living' hard to decide what to call it